These shirts are part of our new Le Temps Retrouvé collection, available here.

 Well, guess what, neither do I.

 This fabric was invented in the 19th century by a Scottish weaver.
-The name is inspired by the famous British University Oxford.
+The name is inspired by the famous British university Oxford.

 Its particularity comes from its so-called basket weave which alternates two colored warp threads (vertical) and two white weft threads (horizontal).

-The Oxford armor seen (very) up close.
+The Oxford armor seen from (very) close.

 Photo source: Old Bull Lee

-An oxford with a slub look
+An oxford with a flamed look

 The white streaks are clearly visible here.